jurismarches/luqum/docs/source/quick_start.rst

 Transforming to elastic query
 -----------------------------

-Luqum also offers you to transform lucene queries to luqum queries.
+Luqum also offers you to transform Lucene queries to luqum queries.

-This is usefull to extend capacities of lucene queries and get the best out of elastic search.
+This is useful to extend capacities of Lucene queries and get the best out of elastic search.

 To help interpret the requests, we need to pass a list of fields to consider as terms (as opposed to full text searches).